asteroidai/blog/posts/agents.md

 ---
-title: 'Evaluating Generalist Agents'
+title: 'How do we control AI agents?'
 date: '2024-11-11T00:07:44.675Z'
-description: 'Evaluating generalist agents is hard, and we need evaluation techniques that can keep up with them.'
+description: 'Controlling AI agents is hard, and we need new tools to keep up'
 thumbnail: '/img/blog/head.jpg'
 ---

-# You Also Need Supervision
+# How do we control AI agents?

 <div style="background-color: #f8f9fa; border-left: 4px solid #0066cc; padding: 1rem; margin: 2rem 0;">
-<strong>TL;DR:</strong> We're launching <strong>Sentinel</strong>, a supervision system that makes AI agents more reliable through automated oversight and human controls. <a href="https://calendly.com/david-mlcoch-entropy-labs/entropy-labs-demo">Get beta access</a> and run it on your agent in a few lines of code.
+<strong>TL;DR:</strong> We're launching <strong>Sentinel</strong>, a supervision system that makes AI agents more reliable through automated oversight and human controls. <a href="https://calendly.com/founders-asteroid/30min">Get beta access</a> and run it on your agent in a few lines of code.
 </div>

 ### The hard problem of agents